 Adventure Escape™ is the flagship series that Haiku Games creates.
 Adventure Escape games combine the devious puzzles of “escape the room” style games with interesting characters and a thrilling story.
 The puzzles may seem challenging at first, but there’s a logical solution to each one!

-We made Adventure Escape since we love adventure games and escape rooms (my wife and I have done over 50 real life escape rooms).
+We made Adventure Escape since we love adventure games and escape rooms (our team has played well over 100 real life escape rooms).
 In our humble opinion, we believe Adventure Escape is the best escape room series out there on the app store.

 We started Adventure Escape because we wanted to elevate the graphics and level of polish of escape games on the app store.
 For example, many other escape games constantly have advertisements running while you play, which we think takes away the experience.
 We strive to make our games great looking, fun, and intuitive to play.